When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 11. Asian Civilisations Museum

 Key Information: Open from 10 am to 7 pm every day, or until 9 pm on Fridays.
-It’s free for locals and $20 for others, with reduced rates of $15 for students and seniors.
+It’s free for locals and $25 for others, with reduced rates of $20 for students and seniors.
 Children under 6 are free.
-Buy tickets here*.
+Buy reduced price tickets here*.

 The Asian Civilisations Museum (Website, Tripadvisor Reviews*) has a large collection of treasures from around Asia.
 A highlight is the Tang Shipwreck, an Arab ship from 1100 years ago that sank off Sumatra, rediscovered only in 1998.
 Its cargo has been beautifully preserved and displayed, with thousands of unique bowls that look like they could have been made yesterday.